Research

 Current projects

 Phosphorus inputs into Hessian watercourses are calculated by modeling with the "Model for the determination of phosphorus loads from diffuse and point sources" (MEPhos, developed by Forschungszentrum Jülich).
 In total, MEPhos calculates the phosphorus inputs from 11 input paths, differentiated by area.
 The three largest shares of phosphorus inputs are therefore the input paths of sewage treatment plants, water erosion from agriculture and combined sewer overflows.
 The inputs as a result of combined sewer overflows are subject to very high temporal and spatial variability, which is why the accuracy of the determination of the hydraulic conditions is of great importance.
 To determine the average P inputs, the average concentration of total phosphorus in the mixed water during heavy rainfall must also be known.
-These concentration values are usually taken from the literature, unless the results of regional investigations in the catchment area under consideration are available.
-Within the scope of this project, the quality of the hydraulic input data from the data collection in the specialist information system "Hessische Abwasseranlagen" (FIS HAA) is to be examined, checked for plausibility and optimized in order to be able to describe the actual mixed water discharge quantities at the Hessian rainwater overflows more precisely with regard to frequency, duration and quantity.
+These concentration values are usually taken from the literature, unless the results of regional studies in the catchment area under consideration are available.
+Within the scope of this project, the quality of the hydraulic input data from the data collection in the specialist information system "Hessische Abwasseranlagen" (FIS HAA) is to be investigated, checked for plausibility and optimized in order to be able to describe the actual mixed water discharge quantities at the Hessian rainwater overflows more precisely with regard to frequency, duration and quantity.
 The final objective of the study to be awarded is to create a data set from the available measurements for the MEPhos modeling of combined sewer overflows, which can be used for the calibration/validation of the simulated phosphorus inputs from combined sewer overflows.

 Duration: 04/2024 - 09/2025